Living In Paper - 2008

 Lex Terry applies papercrete stucco.
 No stucco wire is needed.

 Walls made in tall forms, like those used in monolithic concrete pours, have their own unique characteristics.
 As explained under Forms, trying to pour layers of great thickness results in a great deal of compression at the bottom of the form.
 This can cause the wall to dry very slowly and unevenly, and to shrink a great deal, resulting in pocketing that appears as voids and crevices.
 Usually these voids can easily be patched with a richer mix of papercrete and Portland cement or some other binder, which dries in the cracks and voids without shrinking.
-Once again, when the wall is covered outside and inside with stucco, or some other finish, the seeming imperfections are no longer visible.
+Or the wet mix can be vibrated to allow air and water to come to the top of the mix.
+Regardless of the "workaround", when the wall is covered outside and inside with stucco, or some other finish, the seeming imperfections are no longer visible.
 The final surfaces can be made as perfect as time and patience permit.
 So marketing should always be based on the final product, not on the process to get there.

 HYDROPHILIC